inBeat/inbeat-website/content/top-influencers/instagram/turkey/izmir/_index.md

 ---
-title: Top 10 Instagram Influencers In Izmir In 2023
+title: Top 10 Instagram Influencers In Izmir In 2024
 description: >-
-  Find top Instagram influencers in Izmir in 2023.
-Most popular hashtags: #izmir #photooftheday #amatormusic.
+  Find top Instagram influencers in Izmir in 2024.
+Most popular hashtags: #izmir #reklam #reels.
 platform: Instagram
-hits: 1473
+hits: 1449
-text_top: See the top-rated Instagram profiles on inBeat.
+text_top: Analyze the top-rated Instagram influencers on inBeat.
-text_bottom: Our database holds 1473 Instagram influencers like this in Izmir, Turkey for you to work with.
+text_bottom: inBeat holds 1449 Instagram influencers like this in Izmir, Turkey for you to collaborate.
 profiles:
   - username: "melisnalbantlar"
     fullname: >-